-The average asthma incidence and prevalence rate across all states was estimated by taking the sum of weighted “Incident asthma” divided by the sum of “At-risk children” for the years 2006 through 2010.
-State-specific average estimates were obtained using similar steps for available states as previously mentioned.
-States that did not participate in the ACBCS during the whole period (2006-2010) were assigned the average asthma incidence and prevalence rateTable.
+The asthma incidence rate was then aggregated across the all available years by taking the sum of weighted “Incident asthma” divided by the sum of “At-risk children” for the years 2006 through 2010, as shown in Equation 4.

+Aggregate IR=∑Incident asthmaw / ∑At-risk children

+Equation 4

+The aggregate asthma prevalence rate across all the states during the same time period was estimated as shown in Equation 5.

+Aggregate PRV=∑Ever asthmaw / (∑Ever asthmaw+∑Never asthmaw)

+Equation 5

+To obtain the state-specific asthma incidence rates we used the above equations for each state.
+States that did not participate and/or did not have available data in the ACBS during the period 2006 through 2010 (n = 19 states) were assigned the aggregate asthma incidence and prevalence rate (Table S2).

-Burden of disease estimate
+Burden of disease estimation